Online Dating Scams Are on the Rise — How to Save Some Heartache (and Cash)

 Money-transferring services are making every effort to protect victims of fraud.
 The BBB recommends reporting scams from as far back as 2004 to the FTC.

-Jen Smith is a junior writer at The Penny Hoarder and gives money saving and debt-payoff tips on Instagram at @savingwithspunk.
+Jen Smith is a staff writer at The Penny Hoarder and gives money saving and debt-payoff tips on Instagram at @modernfrugality.